VouDoo/vagrant-ansible/README.md

-# Vagrant - Ansible controller and node
+# Vagrant - Ansible

-An easy way to get operational Ansible controller and node in no time ;)
+An easy way to get operational Ansible playground in no time ;)

 If needed, a Jenkins service is up to run the Ansible playbooks.